Gregofi/metrics/README.md

 ---

-## Metric calculation
+## Metrics description
-Here, you can brief description of said metrics.
+Here, you can find brief description of measured metrics.
 ### Function metrics

 #### Lines of code - LOC